TOTAL PRICE: Complete the form to calculate price

 Guests share a tiled floor bathroom building that hugs the low cliffs behind the bungalow.
 The bathroom is accessed via a short boardwalk and has two rooms.
 A western style toilet occupies one, and bucket bathing and a shower is provided in the other.

-Electricity is provided by generator from sunset to about midnight.
+Electricity is from the village supply, and is available all night.
 In an emergency, you can charge small devices during the day from a low output solar supply.

-Yenbaynus Homestay receives a reasonably strong mobile phone signal, and a slow internet connection is often available.
+Yenbainus Homestay receives a reasonably strong mobile phone signal, and a good internet connection is usually available.

-Very little English is spoken at Yenbaynus Homestay, so bringing a phrasebook is a good idea if you don’t speak Bahasa Indonesia.
+Very little English is spoken at Yenbainus Homestay, so bringing a phrasebook is a good idea if you don’t speak Bahasa Indonesia.

 Yenbeser village can be accessed on foot at low tide.
 It takes about 15 minutes to get to Yenbeser, and only basic supplies of the kind used by local people are available in the village shops.